 So many people don't get enough Omega-3 in the ration because they simply aren't aware of its benefits for their bodies.
 Therefore, we're going to uncover why this nutrient matters in your nutrition.

-Omega-3 maintains your heart health
+Omega-3 helps maintain your heart health

 One of the main reasons you should reach for more Omega-3 is that it helps you maintain a healthy heart.
 Studies show that taking it as a supplement lowers your risk of getting a heart attack and dying from cardiovascular diseases.
 Moreover, Omega-3 supplements will help you reduce blood pressure, lower your heart rate, and fight inflammation (that may irritate your blood vessels).